mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 SIZE
 The Size characteristic for inhabitable worlds ranges from 0 to 10, and is determined by rolling 2d6–2.
-Size measures a world’s diameter in thousands of kilometers.
+Size measures a world's diameter in thousands of kilometers.
 The bigger a planet, the higher its gravity.
 The values for gravity in the table below assume that the world has a density similar to that of Earth.
 Worlds like gas giants